johnshorter/CC-genetic-mapping/README.md

 The phenotype file is CC_color.csv

-The map file is fixedmap.csv
+The map file is fixedmap.csv  This is a "fixed" map file that removes bad markers from GigaMUGA genotyping of the MRCAs.

 The files MRCAlist.csv and MRCAlist2.csv are the samples that I used to build the 36-state probability array and collapse into an 8-state for the QTL analysis.
 These names and CC mice may change over time.